Business Administration - Master of Business Administration

 This elective must be selected from the approved course list on the MBA web page.

-The Graduate School requires that students maintain a grade point average of at least 3.0 in all courses taken as a graduate student at NMSU.
-The MBA program requires, in addition, that every candidate for the MBA degree must graduate with at least a 3.0 grade point average in all courses required for the basic MBA degree.
+The Graduate School requires that students maintain a minimum cumulative GPA of 3.0 in all courses taken as a graduate student at NMSU.
+The MBA program requires, in addition, that every candidate for the MBA degree must graduate with at least a minimum cumulative GPA of 3.0 in all courses required for the General MBA degree.

 The following course sequencing requirements must be satisfied: